Superman & Lois season 3: Development

 On March 22, 2022, The CW renewed the series for a third season.
-The season will be the first one released under the DC Studios brand, which took over development on all DC-related media after its foundation in November 2022.

 Casting

-Main cast members Tyler Hoechlin, Elizabeth Tulloch, Alex Garfin, Erik Valdez, Inde Navarrette, Wolé Parks, Dylan Walsh, Emmanuelle Chriqui, Taylor Buck, and Sofia Hasmik return as Kal-El / Clark Kent / Superman, Lois Lane, Jordan Kent, Kyle Cushing, Sarah Cortez, John Henry Irons, Samuel Lane, Lana Lang-Cushing, Natalie Irons, and Chrissy Beppo.
+Main cast members Tyler Hoechlin, Elizabeth Tulloch, Alex Garfin, Erik Valdez, Inde Navarrette, Wolé Parks, Dylan Walsh, Emmanuelle Chriqui, Tayler Buck, and Sofia Hasmik return as Kal-El / Clark Kent / Superman, Lois Lane, Jordan Kent, Kyle Cushing, Sarah Cortez, John Henry Irons, Samuel Lane, Lana Lang, Natalie Irons, and Chrissy Beppo.
 Jordan Elsass, who portrayed Jonathan Kent, departed the series ahead of the third season for personal reasons.
 The following month, his role was recast to Michael Bishop and Chad L. Coleman was cast as Bruno Mannheim.
-In January 2023, Michael Cudlitz was announced to be portraying the show's version of Lex Luthor.
+In January 2023, Michael Cudlitz was announced to be portraying Lex Luthor.

+In June 2023, it was announced that this would be the last season to feature Valdez, Navarrette, Parks, Walsh, Chriqui, Buck, and Hasmik as series regulars.
+Each of them ultimately returned for the final season in limited capacities and retained main cast billing for the episodes they appeared in.

 Filming

-Filming for the season began on September 6, 2022, in Vancouver, BC and concluded on March 14, 2023.
+Filming for the season began on September 6, 2022, in Vancouver and concluded on March 14, 2023.

 Release

 The season premiered on The CW on March 14, 2023.
+It consisted of 13 episodes.
+The season finale aired on June 27, 2023.
+The third season was released on the Max streaming service on July 28, 2023.
+It was released on DVD and Blu-ray on June 11, 2024.